heimrichhannot/contao-stylesheet-manager-bundle/README.md

 - SCSS
     - uses locally installed sass for compiling SCSS files (usually ```/usr/bin/env sass```)
 - aggregating all files to a single CSS file
-- support for development and production environment
+- support for development and production environment (including css map in dev environment and minification aka compression in production environment)
 - caching of the generated CSS file so that a full regeneration is only necessary if at least one of the linked files change
+- recursive watching for changes of all imported scss files
-- a random string is added to the name of the generated css file to bypass browser caches
+- a random string is added to the name of the generated css file to bypass browser cache

 ## Possible types of stylesheets